PeterVantomme/pdf_processor/README.md

 **All URI's besides register require an authorization header with Bearer {token}**

 ## Changelog:
+19/05/2022:
+- Fixed BUG where RC-extractor didnt't recognise more than two rows of the "Toestand" type.

 18/05/2022:
 - Current version supports rc, pb and ak information extraction as well as QR-code reading.
 - Secret key generated upon starting server.